crescent-network/crescent/docs/Tutorials/demo/budget_with_farming.md

 ## Changelog

 - 2021.09.27: initial document
+- 2021.10.15: update farming, budget version

 ## Disclaimer

 The [budget](https://github.com/tendermint/budget) and [farming](https://github.com/tendermint/farming) modules are in active development by the Gravity DEX team in Tendermint.
-This demo includes MVP versions of [budget](https://github.com/tendermint/budget/releases/tag/v0.1.0) and [farming](https://github.com/tendermint/farming/releases/tag/v0.1.0) modules meaning that it is not stable version.
+This demo includes MVP versions of budget and farming modules meaning that it is not stable version.
 We are aware that there are a lot of rooms for improvements and there may be breaking changes along the way.
 We welcome any outside contributors to contribute to the modules and we are happy to receive any feedbacks or suggestions.

 ## What does budget module do?